Jaundice in the Newborn

 Immune disorders cause hemolysis when there is an antibody in the infant's blood that attacks and destroys the infant's red blood cells.
-This destruction can occur when the fetus's blood type is incompatible with the mother's, or, less commonly, can result from Rh incompatibility (see also Hemolytic Disease of the Newborn).
+This destruction can occur when the fetus's blood type is not a match (incompatible) with the mother's.
+Incompatibilities are called Rh incompatibility and ABO incompatibility (see also Hemolytic Disease of the Newborn).

-Nonimmune causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD) and hereditary red blood cell disorders such as the thalassemias.
+Nonimmune causes of excessive red blood cell breakdown include hereditary deficiency of the red blood cell enzyme glucose-6-phosphate dehydrogenase (G6PD deficiency) and hereditary red blood cell disorders such as alpha-thalassemia.
 Newborns who were injured during birth sometimes have a collection of blood (hematoma) under their skin.
 The breakdown of blood in a large hematoma may cause jaundice.
-If the umbilical cord was not clamped quickly, newborns may get excess blood from the placenta.
+Infants born to diabetic mothers may get excess blood from the placenta.
 The breakdown of this blood can also cause jaundice.
 Breakdown of transfused blood cells can cause increased bilirubin.

 Less common causes of jaundice include

 Most of these disorders involve cholestasis, which is a reduction in bile flow and thus causes conjugated hyperbilirubinemia.

 Overwhelming bacterial infection (sepsis) or urinary tract infection without sepsis acquired during or shortly after birth can cause jaundice.
 Infections acquired by the fetus in the womb are sometimes the cause.
 Such infections include toxoplasmosis and infections with cytomegalovirus or the herpes simplex or rubella viruses.